jniemann66/ferocious/readme.md

 ## Synopsis

-Ferocious File Converter is a high-quality audio file-format conversion tool, which utilitizes the resampling capabilities of its companion program, [ReSampler](https://github.com/jniemann66/ReSampler "ReSampler").
+Ferocious File Converter is a graphical front-end for [ReSampler](https://github.com/jniemann66/ReSampler "ReSampler"), and potentially any number of other command-line audio conversion tools.

-It provides a convenient and easy-to-use graphical interface for converting audio files between a number of formats.
+It provides a convenient and easy-to-use method for converting audio files between a number of formats.

 ![Ferocious File Converter screenshot](https://github.com/jniemann66/ferocious/blob/master/screenshot.jpg)

 ## Description of Code

 Ferocious File Converter was originally developed using Qt 5.5 on Windows, but also runs just fine on Linux and macOS.
-It has been compiled on Qt versions up to 5.10.
-Since Qt is cross-platform, it is possible to compile and run ferocious on any platform targeted by Qt.

 ## Motivation